Check out these great references as well:

 |Our custom profiles repository for Wireshark|

-- We are on Windows
+- We are on Windows with administrative privileges

 - We are using the Chrome web browser